JessicaDeCunha/Retirement-Financial-Planning-using-APIs/README.md

     ![histogram](Images/histogram.png)

-#### Retirement Analysis
+### Retirement Analysus & Financial Report

+In the Financial Planner .md, you will find the following sections:

+1. **Budget Analysis:** A Summary of the transaction data from the budget analysis and images for each chart and table produced.

+2. **Retirement Planning:** A Summary of the retirement portfolio analysis and the charts for the Monte Carlo simulation.

-Use the Monte Carlo simulation we to answer the following questions:
+Using the Monte Carlo simulation we are able to answer the following questions.
+You can view the answers in the Financial Planner Summary .md

 1. What are the expected cumulative returns at `30` years for the `10th`, `50th`, and `90th` percentiles?